nwronski/batch-transcode-video/README.md

 A summary is displayed when the entire batch transcoding operation is finished.
 The summary includes the overall number of errors encountered and files successfully created.

+### Before You Begin

+**WARNING:** If the program cannot successfully transcode an input file, and then verify the output video file, it will be marked as _errored_ and the transcoded file (if one exists) will be deleted from the output directory.
+This is done to prevent partially-transcoded files from remaining in the output directory that then need to be manually deleted before retrying the transcoding operation.

+If you run the program using an output directory containing previously-transcoded video, especially for source files that still exist in your input directory, you **must** use the `--diff` option to ensure sucessful transcodes from previous batches are not deleted from the output directory.
+In `--diff` mode, input files are skipped when their corresponding output files already exist in the output directory.

+Alternatively, you can use the `--keep` option to ensure files are never deleted from the output directory, even if they have errors or failed to finish transcoding.
+However, subsequent runs, with or without using the `--diff` option, will not reprocess failed input files, unless the corresponding output files are manually deleted.

 ### Instructions

 Recursively search for videos to transcode using [video_transcoding](https://github.com/donmelton/video_transcoding).
 If an `input` **directory** is not specified then the current directory will be used as the input directory.